i-pi/i-pi/doc/src/troubleshooting.rst

    you can contact the developers - your setup might have revealed some kind of bottleneck.
 It will help us if you can also generate a profiler output from your run (possibly with only a small number of steps).
-   You can generate a profiler log by running with the `-p` option.
+   You can generate a profiler log by running i-PI with `-p` option, e.g. `i-pi -p input.xml`.
    You will need to install the `yappi` profiler.